Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/security.md

 #### Assessment question

 - How are you monitoring security-related events in Azure VMware Solution?
-What tools do you use to monitor your Azure VMware Solution Private Cloud and clusters?

 It is important to note that securing AVS requires a shared responsibility model, where both Microsoft Azure and VMware are responsible for certain aspects of security.
 Ensure a clear understanding of the shared responsibility model and collaborate with both vendors to implement appropriate security measures.